Purpose of Assessment

-Also Fountainhead school believes in team working.
-We would always prefer to have two teachers for the same subject, however it may vary according to the circumstances.
+Also, Fountainhead school believes in team work.
+We would always prefer to have two teachers for the same subject, however, it may vary according to the circumstances.

 Assessment period, weightage and cycle

 For the purpose of assessment, each academic year will be having two examinations (conducted at the interval of five months each).
 The first examination will be held in the third and fourth week of October.
-The second and final examination will be held in third and fourth week of March.
+The second and final examination will be held in the third and fourth week of March.
 Entire syllabus including first examination syllabus will be assessed in the second and final examination.
-As a school we believe in the policy of latest and fullest.
+As a school, we believe in the policy of latest and fullest.
 Hence only the second and final examination grade will be considered while computing the final grade of the student.
 The weightage of summative and internal(continuous) assessment will be as per the IB guidelines.However keeping in mind the content covered (till the date of assessment) the teacher can customize the weightage so as to ensure the balance in assessment.
-However it is to be kept in mind that teacher in any case should not exceed the maximum weightage for Internal assessment as prescribed by IB for that particular subject.
+However, it is to be kept in mind that teacher, in any case, should not exceed the maximum weightage for Internal assessment as prescribed by IB for that particular subject.
 The summative assessment will be in the form of an examination at the end of each semester.
-The continuous assessment will include internal assessment like lab reports in Science,research project in Business Management etc. The assessment cycle will comprise of :
+The continuous assessment will include internal assessment like lab reports in Science, a of :research project in Business Management etc. The assessment cycle will comprof:

 |First Examination||As per IB guidelines for a particular subject group||Will vary as per changes in internal assessment|